navythenerd/awesome-hammerspoon-framework/README.md

    ```
    git clone https://gitlab.com/ckaufmann/hammerspoon-framework.git ~/.hammerspoon
    ```
-2. Edit `etc/modules.lua` to enable/disable the modules you want (by default all supplied extensions except `Redshift` are enabled).
+2. Edit `etc/modules.lua` to enable/disable the modules you want (by default all supplied extensions except `HeadphoneWatcher` are enabled).
 3. Edit the corresponding config files for the extensions in `etc` directory (Read below to learn more about configuration).
 4. Edit `etc/keymap.lua` to change global hotkeys.